Language Models for Business Optimisation with a Real World Case Study in Production Scheduling: Experiments

+We manually created a hundred production scheduling problem descriptions with their problem formulations (Figure \ref{fig:dataset_development}), and the dataset has been made available on Github\footnote{\url{https://github.com/pivithuruthejanamarasinghe/AI-Copilot-Data}.}.
+We constructed problem formulations using the CPMpy \citep{guns2019increasing} library.
+The problem descriptions in the dataset have less than six hundred tokens.
+The respective problem formulations have tokens in the range of $1200$ to $1800$.
+A sample problem description can be,

-\begin{quote} Create a job shop scheduling model with $6$ jobs and $5$ machines.
+\begin{quote} `` Job shop scheduling model with $5$ jobs and $5$ machines.
 All jobs have random routes and their operations have random durations.
 The objective function is makespan.
 Maximum duration is $20$.
 After solving the problem, solutions will be printed and visualised.
-Note: The first task related to each job should be completed before the completion of any job. \end{quote}
+Note: The second task of Job two has to come before all the second tasks of other jobs. " \end{quote}

+To fulfil the scalability requirements, we reorganised constructed problem formulations to code modules.
+As instructions, we use nine prompts.
+Correspondingly each problem description becomes nine different problem descriptions.
+Therefore, our dataset consists of 900 instances.
+To fine-tune the pre-trained model, we use a trainer \citep{huggingface-trainer}.
+Fine-tuning configurations are available in Table \ref{table:traing_configurations}.
+We pick batch size and epoch count as primary parameters for hyperparameter tuning.
+The batch size is the number of data points we consider for each batch.
+The epoch count is the number of training iterations that we conduct.
+The tuning of these two parameters has already generated promising results.
+Therefore, we did not tune other parameters such as learning rate.